Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: CR mappings of hyperquadrics

 \begin{proof} Write

 such that the components of $f$ and $g$ are linearly independent.
 Let us suppose that $B$ is finite, but for now we allow $f$ to map into an infinite dimensional Hilbert space.

-After an affine change of coordinates we can assume that we are working in a neighborhood of the origin and that $f$ and $g$ converge in a neighborhood of a closed unit polydisc $\overline{\Delta}$.
-Let $\tilde{Q}(a,b)$ and $\tilde{\Omega}$ correspond to $Q(a,b)$ and $\Omega$ after this linear change of coordinates.
+After an affine change of coordinates we assume that we are working in a neighborhood of the origin and that $f$ and $g$ converge in a neighborhood of a closed unit polydisc $\overline{\Delta}$.
+Let $\tilde{Q}(a,b)$ and $\tilde{\Omega}$ correspond to $Q(a,b)$ and $\Omega$ after this affine change of coordinates.